There’s one best practice for marketing to software developers. It’s to “Not market to software developers.”

 Conversational Topic Analysis

 The real value comes when analyzing topical data within the audience panel.
-For this post, I only extracted the top media publishers developers are reading and sharing based on five of the nine topics listed above–artificial intelligence, big data, security, blockchain, and data science.
+I only extracted the top media publishers developers are reading and sharing for this post based on five topics listed above–artificial intelligence, big data, security, blockchain, and data science.
 The publishers are sorted based on total interactions from the developer panel.
 Higher interactions typically mean that the content resonated with those reading it.

 Oh, and a few bonus audience insights here.
 Developers prefer Spotify as a music service.
 They often share playlists of melodic heavy metal and EDM (I had no idea there was such a thing) with their friends and colleagues, so they can also concentrate when coding.
-They also share a lot of long-form content from LinkedIn blogs and Medium; much of it is content they wrote themselves.
+They also share many long-form content from LinkedIn blogs and Medium, much of which they wrote themselves.

 How is This Data Actionable?